Pops the current value from the top of the evaluation stack and stores it in a the local variable list at a specified index.

 Correct Microsoft Intermediate Language (MSIL) instructions require that index be a valid local index.
 For the stloc instruction, index must lie in the range 0 to 65534 inclusive (specifically, 65535 is not valid).
 The reason for excluding 65535 is pragmatic: likely implementations will use a 2-byte integer to track both a local's index, as well as the total number of locals for a given method.
 If an index of 65535 had been made valid, it would require a wider integer to track the number of locals in such a method.

-The following Emit constructor overloads can use the stloc opcode:
+The following Emit method overloads can use the stloc opcode: